severinferard/movuino-firmware/README.md

 ## AP mode

-The firmware also allows to boot in Access Point mode, providing access to a configuration page where all the settings can be modified and stored to the local configuration file.
+The firmware also allows to boot in Access Point mode, and serve a configuration web page where all the settings can be modified and stored to the local configuration file.

 <div style="text-align: center;">
 <img src="https://raw.githubusercontent.com/josephlarralde/movuino-firmware/master/movuino-ap-interface.jpg">